When it is safe to overtake a cyclist in speed zones up to 50 km/h, what is the recommended minimum passing distance?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

 The recommended minimum passing distance when overtaking a cyclist in speed zones up to 50 km/h is 1 metre.
-This guideline is in place to ensure the safety of cyclists and to mitigate the risks posed by the potential for vehicle drafts or peripheral contact with the cyclist.
+This guideline is in place to ensure the safety of cyclists while they are on the road.
+Providing this distance allows enough space to avoid any potential contact or mishaps that may occur if the vehicle were to get too close while passing.

 Subscribe